-Symbolic decoupling is another major piece involved in retirement for police officers.
-Police officers on duty wear a uniform, carry a badge, handcuffs, taser and a gun, they drive police vehicles, and they do this for 30 years of their life.
-On an officer’s last day of work, they are required to hand in all their police related materials.
-This has the basic purpose of the organization getting their material items back, but also taking what symbolically shows to the world a person is a police officer.
-(Parnaby & Weston, 2020).
+Symbolic decoupling is another major aspect of retirement for police officers.
+Police officers on duty wear a uniform and carry a badge, handcuffs, taser, and a gun.
+They drive police vehicles.
+They do this for 30 years of their life, and then, on their last day of work, they are required to hand in all their police-related materials.
+This has the basic purpose of the organization getting their equipment back but also takes away what symbolically shows the world that a person is a police officer (Parnaby & Weston, 2020).

-Police organizations often focus support on new recruits and following critical incidents.
-Improvements have slowly started towards on-going support throughout their career, but an area that is lacking is the transition to retirement.
+Police organizations often offer support to new recruits and other officers following critical incidents.
+Improvements involve gradually offering ongoing support throughout officers’ careers.
+However, an area that is lacking is the transition to retirement.
 Management in the workplace is the first line that can support and create safe environments where mental health is normalized.
-Allowing for open discussions, providing for debriefing and additional support as needed creates a supportive workplace.
+Allowing open discussions, providing debriefing, and offering additional support as needed create a supportive workplace.
 Having the tools in place throughout their career to handle their mental health allows for an easier transition to retirement.
 Self-care is another skill that is vital to police officers who are retiring.
-It should be learned in police officer training (if not before), supported throughout their career, and continued in retirement.
-Police officers who had the easiest time transitioning into retirement had the mindset that being an officer is “just a job”.
-Officers who have not created their identity around their career, instead their job is part of their identity.
-Police officers had a better transition when they had a strong support system with their family and their policing organization (Smith, 2021).
+Self-care should be taught in police officer training (if not before), supported throughout their career, and continued in retirement.
+Police officers who had the easiest time transitioning into retirement are those with the mindset that being an officer is “just a job,” and who have not created their identity around their career, but see their job as one part of their identity.
+Police officers experience a better transition when they have a strong support system from their family and their policing organization (Smith et al., 2021).

-Another way to address the stress associated with retirement is implementing retirement transition programs.
-These programs prepare police officers to think about their retirement years before it will happen.
-Promoting retirement as a fun and exciting event.
-However, these programs should also be mindful that police officers also have unique challenges given the stress of the job and may be forced into retirement before they are ready.
-An additional part of retirement transition programs could include training to develop skills that may lead an officer to a new career.
-Oftentimes in retirement police officers can feel like no one else understands their experience, except other police officers.
-Retirement groups can help police officers feel less isolated, provide a connection and support their mental health in this difficult transitional time (Smith, 2021).
+Another way to address the stress associated with retirement is by implementing retirement transition programs.
+These programs prepare police officers to think about their retirement years beforehand and promote retirement as fun and exciting.
+However, these programs should be mindful that police officers face unique challenges given the stress of the job and may be forced into retirement before they are ready.
+Retirement transition programs could include training to develop skills that may lead an officer to a new career.
+Retired police officers often feel like no one understands their experience, except other police officers.
+Retirement groups can help police officers feel less isolated, provide a connection, and support their mental health in this difficult transitional time (Smith et al., 2021).

 Resilience

-The word resilience has many different definitions, and when it is applied to policing it also takes on different meanings.
+The word resilience has many definitions and when it is applied to policing it takes on different meanings.
 Bonanno (2004) defined resilience as “the ability to maintain a stable equilibrium” in the face of “isolated and potentially highly disruptive event(s).”
-The chief of Defence Staff of the Canadian Armed Forces, Lieutenant-General Jonathan Vance defined resilience as “the personal capacity to face the most extreme circumstances and continue and [face] the grind of daily operations and be able to continue”.
-Andersen et al., (2015) specify a definition of resilience for policing,
+The Chief of Defence Staff of the Canadian Armed Forces, Lieutenant-General Jonathan Vance defined resilience as “the personal capacity to face the most extreme circumstances and continue and [face] the grind of daily operations and be able to continue.”
+Andersen et al., (2015) specified a definition of resilience for policing:

-“resilience is both psychological and physiological flexibility in the face of adversity (i.e., a conscious awareness of the best course of action and the best time to take action), self-awareness and control over one’s physiological stress response to threat and recovery from exposures beyond one’s control.”
-(Andersen et al., 2015, pg.
-624).
+Resilience is both psychological and physiological flexibility in the face of adversity (i.e., a conscious awareness of the best course of action and the best time to take action), self-awareness and control over one’s physiological stress response to threat and recovery from exposures beyond one’s control.
+(Andersen et al., 2015, p.
+624)